G1ukb/Sandbox_v2/database/SQL/education/SQL.md

 </details>

-[//]: # (What is database normalization and what are its advantages?)
+[//]: # (Can you explain database normalization and its benefits?)
 <br>
 <details>
     <summary style="font-size: 25px;">
         <b>
-            What is database normalization and what are its advantages?
+            Can you explain database normalization and its benefits?
         </b>
     </summary>
 <br>